dganzella/playdateChainSequencer/README.md

 **Call** is used to call a generic function

-**Progress** will provide a 0 to 1 value, both toal accumulated and the difference on the last update, with any curve provided
+**Progress** will provide a 0 to 1 value over time, both total accumulated and the difference on the last update, with any easing curve

 By chaining these in an array, you can then create a **sequencer**.